wp-plugins/information-reel/readme.txt

 Plugin URI: http://www.gopiplus.com/work/2011/04/16/wordpress-plugin-information-reel/
 Tags:  Announcement, Scroller, Message, Scroll, Text scroll, News Requires at least: 3.4
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 8.0
+Stable tag: 8.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin scroll the entered title, image, and description in your word press website.
-This is best way to announce your message to user.
+This is best way to announce your messages to user.

 == Description ==